binkley/kotlin-magic-bus/README.md

 }
 ```

-An alternative using class extension:
+An alternative using a class extension:

 ```kotlin
 class ExampleRecordingMagicBus : SimpleMagicBus() {